eloyAM/skillia/README.md

 No other roles are considered.

 A REST API is available as well, under the domain `/api`.
-The OpenAPI doc is automatically generated and retrievable at `/api/openapi/v3/api-docs` and the Swagger UI can be accessed through `/swagger-ui/index.html`
+The OpenAPI doc is automatically generated and retrievable at `/api/openapi/v3/api-docs` (check the property `springdoc.api-docs.path`), and the Swagger UI can be accessed through `/api/openapi/v3/swagger-ui.html` (check the property `springdoc.swagger-ui.path`)

 ## Try it